 Objective one and two are now well and truly ticked off.
 Your logo is clean, clear, eye catching and stands out from the crowd.
 Now make sure that you are always showing it in its best light.

-There are many ways a logo can be used and each application can require your logo in a different file format so as not to become distorted or discoloured.
+There are many ways a mark can be used and each application can require your logo in a different file format so as not to become distorted or discoloured.

 Keeping your brand colours consistent is also important.
 Make sure when providing your logo for print materials you use a version with the CMYK colour profile.
 For use on screens, RBG is required.